Did Bob Dylan really give an ordinary London couple the surprise of their lives? Tony Barrell thinks so

 Back in June 1997 I had a conversation with Dave Stewart of Eurythmics, and the subject of Bob Dylan came up.
 Dave had collaborated musically with Bob, off and on, since the mid-1980s, and he gave me the funniest story I’ve ever heard about him.

 The tale began with the American legend coming to London to meet Dave on his home patch for the first time.
-Dave lived somewhere in north London and had given Bob his address, and after Bob landed at Heathrow Airport he apparently relayed the address to the driver of a taxi.
-But somehow, instead of arriving at Dave’s house, Bob ended up in the neighbourhood of Crouch End, in Clifton Road – which sounded similar to the name of Dave’s road.
+Dave lived in Randolph Avenue in Maida Vale and he had given Bob his address, and after Bob landed at Heathrow Airport he apparently relayed the address to the driver of a taxi.
+But somehow, instead of arriving at Dave’s house, Bob ended up in a road with a similar name – which could have been Randolph Crescent, Randolph Mews, or plain old Randolph Road.
 He knocked on a door (or rang the bell) at a house there – possibly the correct number in the wrong street.
 A woman opened the door and beheld the famous personage in front of her, the great poet of popular music, at which point Bob Dylan mentioned that he’d come to see Dave, who was expecting him.
 It so happened that the woman’s husband was called Dave, and she replied that he was out at the moment but was expected back quite soon.
 Perhaps the visitor wouldn’t mind coming in for a cup of tea so he could await Dave’s return?

 The penny dropped and she realised who was sitting before her in her house – especially as her husband was a Bob Dylan fan